Fellowships

 Fellowships for International Visitors

-Each year, the Stanford Humanities Center brings high profile international scholars to Stanford for short-term residencies.
-Stanford departments, programs, and research centers and institutes are each eligible to nominate one candidate for consideration for a residency.
-During their stay, the international scholars are asked to share their research through a series of presentations, and engage with faculty and students to develop ongoing intellectual collaborations.
-Often, these experts are working in similar fields or on complementary projects to their campus counterparts.
-A selection committee made up of faculty and administrators from Stanford’s humanities and social science disciplines appoints approximately six scholars per year to come to Stanford.
+Since 2008, the International Visitors Program at the Stanford Humanities Center has brought high-profile international scholars for short-term residencies to Stanford.
+Stanford departments, programs, research centers, and institutes nominate candidates to be considered for a residency.
+During their stay, the international scholars share their research through a series of presentations and engage with faculty and students, developing ongoing intellectual collaborations.
+Often, these experts have worked in similar fields or on complementary projects with their campus counterparts.
 Visitors are chosen for their ability to expose the campus to new and relevant research agendas or geographic regions, and the likelihood that the residency will result in lasting scholarly contributions.

 More Information